- Why Colby?

 Procedures for Harassment Complaints Against a Student

 Harassment by a student of another student, a faculty member, a staff member, or a third party (in circumstances directly affecting the College community) is a disciplinary violation.
 A complaint of harassment by a student should be made to the Office of the Dean of Students.
-The Student Disciplinary Procedures set forth in the Colby Student Handbook will apply to the complaint, with any hearing to be heard by a Dean’s Hearing Board.
+The Student Disciplinary Procedures set forth in the Colby Student Handbook will apply to the complaint.
 Possible sanctions for a student found responsible for harassment include, but are not limited to, disciplinary probation, community service, suspension, or expulsion.

 Procedures for Harassment Complaints Against a Faculty or Staff Member